 As well as the core social media roles, the best brands work as cross-functional teams involving professionals from all company departments.
 These team members can play an important role in your social media workflows.
 For example:

-Having identified your team structure, the next step is to either hire, redeploy, or consolidate your social media team.
+Having identified your ideal social media team structure, the next step is to hire the right talent to fill in the gaps in your needs.

 Employer branding